What are worship services at Proclamation?

 What are the service options for the weekend?

-Presently, we offer multiple service options at the following campuses.
+Presently, we offer multiple service options at the our Windsor campus, and a single service at our Manchester campus.
 All services are mask-mandatory.
 Please click on each campus to see service times and details.

 Should I stay home?